jbcodeforce/aws-messaging-samples/docs/labs/sqs/s3-tenants-async-processing.md

 ### SQS - Event Bridge

-Event Bridge could be a solution if the file processing is exposed with HTTP endpoint.
+Event Bridge could be a solution if the S3 event processing is exposed with HTTP endpoint.
 Routing rule will be used to select the target end-point depending of the tenant information.
-But there is a limit of 2000 rules per event buses, so it may not be a valid solution to address the use case of thousand of tenants.
+But there is a limit of 2000 rules per event bus, so it may not be a valid solution to address the use case of thousand of tenants.

 ![](./diagrams/s3-sqs-eb-fanout.drawio.png)

+S3 Event Notifications can be sent to the default event bus only.

 ### SQS - MSK